WPBay SDK Documentation

 - Do I need a separate SDK for each product?

-Yes, it’s under a GPL-compatible license. - I have more questions, how can I get in touch?
+get_plan_type()returns the active license plan slug.get_plan()is a shorter alias that returns the same value.is_plan()returnstrueorfalsewhen checking against a specific plan. - I have more questions, how can I get in touch?

 Join our Discord server or send us an email to support [at] wpbay.com